newagemob/intracav-blog/content/articles/Blood-Draws-and-Hemolysis.md

 Now I know that even this equation is flawed because we are not taking into account the Darcy–Weisbach equation… Let’s hold off on that for now and just focus on Poiseuille’s Law.

 ![][image2]
-Now lets disregard the “Viscosity” because it’s something we cannot change during blood draw (blood aspiration)(Lab draw).
-Let’s also disregard “Area” since radius is a easier metric to mentally convert with our known gauge and french catheter sizes.
-And then of course for the context of blood draw lets also disregard “Length” in Poiseuille’s equation we don’t have much control over that either.
+Now let's disregard the “Viscosity” because it’s something we cannot change during blood draw (blood aspiration)(Lab draw).
+Let’s also disregard “Area” since radius is an easier metric to mentally convert with our known gauge and french catheter sizes.
+And then of course for the context of blood draw let's also disregard “Length” in Poiseuille’s equation we don’t have much control over that either.
 ![][image3]
-So now lets just look at the Delta p, Q, and R. IMO these are the most easily influenced by our day to day decisions in what we do.
+So now let's just look at the Delta p, Q, and R. IMO these are the most easily influenced by our day to day decisions in what we do.
 So let’s start with Delta p.
 This is the pressure affected by all the other variables and ultimately affects the red blood cells.
 Negative pressure being the critical factor that hemolyzes our blood samples.
 ![][image4]
 LOOK AT THE RADIUS, what do you see next to it on the top right corner of that “R”?
 ![][image5]